patchwork-hub/communities-uis/README.md

 # Patchwork Communities CLI
-CLI for adding communities features to Mastodon.
+NPM CLI for adding communities features to Mastodon.

 ## Getting started
 To add community features to your Mastodon project, you can run the following command under the root of your Mastodon project: